konkotgit/MSX-Spider-Cart/tools/README.md

-A simple tool for the windows commands line.
+A simple tool for the windows command line.
 Swapping two blocks in a 32kB ROM file.

 Run it with the name of the ROM file as a parameter.